 Dallas Attorneys for Car Crashes Caused by Driver Fatigue

-However, compensation can help cover your medical costs, your future medical costs, and your daily expenses if you’re unable to work.
+However, compensation can help cover your medical costs, future medical costs, and daily expenses if you’re unable to work.
 The compassionate and experienced Dallas Texas car accident attorneys of The Benton Law Firm fight hard to protect your rights and seek fair compensation to help pay for your injuries and other accident-related losses.
-Call our office today at (214) 777-7777 for your free consultation and case evaluation.
+Call our office today at (214) 777-7777 for a free consultation and case evaluation.

 How Long Do I Have to File a Lawsuit?

-Texas law limits the amount of time you have to file a personal injury lawsuit.
+Texas law limits the time you have to file a personal injury lawsuit.
 In some instances, you may not be able to recover fair compensation by negotiating with the at-fault party’s insurance company.
 In this is the case in your situation, you may choose to file a personal injury lawsuit to seek restitution in court.

 What Is Driver Fatigue?

-Driver fatigue is a serious problem.
+Driver fatigue is a severe problem.
 According to the National Highway and Traffic Safety Administration, it was a factor in 697 deaths in 2019.
 Fatigue is a biological warning that your body requires rest.
 Unfortunately, many otherwise responsible individuals believe that driving when they’re a little sleepy is not a big deal.

 According to the National Sleep Foundation, fatigue can slow your thinking and reduce your attention span.
 Each of these functions is essential when you are behind the wheel.
 Fatigue also impacts your decision-making skills.

 A lack of sleep affects your coordination, judgment, and reaction time in the same way that drinking too much alcohol does.
-After being awake for at least 18 hours, your skill set is the same as someone who has a blood alcohol content of 0.05 percent, and after 24 hours, it’s equal to a blood alcohol content of 0.10 percent.
+After being awake for at least 18 hours, your skill set is the same as someone with a blood alcohol content of 0.05 percent, and after 24 hours, it’s equal to a blood alcohol content of 0.10 percent.
 This is higher than the legal limit in all states.

-Types of Injuries from Car Crashes
+Types of Injuries from Crashes Caused by Driver Fatigue

 The following are just examples of the types of injuries that can happen when a driver is fatigued: